Favourites

 (2020, Nolan)

-James Bond with temporal pincer movements!
-Critics mostly hated the complexity of this film and the general public complained about the loud explosions and at times incomprehensible dialogue.
-I have no problems with any of this, although I watch it in 4K-HDD at home.
-Brilliant, complex and yes at times the backwards-entropy science is a little wobbly, but it's one long rush filled with ideas.
-It's also the first film to make me sit up and notice that there was more to Robert Pattinson than Twilight (2008).
+James Bond with Sator Squares, time–inversions and temporal pincer movements.
+Critics mostly hated the complexity of this film, while many others complained about the loud explosions and at times incomprehensible dialogue.
+I have no problems with any of this, mainly because my 4K–UHD version has much clearer audio.
+Typical for Nolan the timeline is twisty complicated, and occasionally the reverse–entropy science is a little wobbly, but otherwise it's one long rush filled with brilliant ideas.
+It also shows there is much more to Robert Pattinson than (ugh) Twilight (2008)

 There will be Blood